dinero-protocol/pirex-convex/README.md

 Pirex provides a similar experience to locking CVX directly with the Convex protocol, with these added benefits (to name a few):

 - Fungible, liquid CVX wrapper token which be used as collateral for Fuse and more
-- Native auto-compounding integration with our partners in crime, Alu and Benny from the Union
+- Native auto-compounding integration with our partners in crime, Alu and Benny from Llama Airforce/The Union
 - Flexible CVX redemptions which allow users to withdraw their CVX anywhere from 1-17 weeks
-- No upfront fees - Pirex's goal is to provide the user with the same APR as Convex and will only share in any surplus
-- Efficient and novel ERC1155-based system used for segregating tokens by time
-  - upxCVX: Represents CVX being unlocked which can be redeemed after a specific timestamp
-  - rpxCVX: Represents bribes which can be claimed for a specific Convex voting round
-  - vpxCVX: Represents votes which can be used for a specific Convex voting round
-  - spxCVX: Represents pxCVX which can be unstaked after a specific timestamp
+- The ability to tokenize future yield and trade them freely with others (native marketplace coming soon)

 ### Setup